ChrstphrHll/npc_gen/students/Jendrellian Webb.md

 ### Description
 - Dwarf Barbarian from Aldercrown Empire
 - 1st year Assault student in Elkenval
-- shoulder length wavy dark red hair that's put up, Gray eyes, and Brown skin
+- short curly platinum hair that's wild, Gray eyes, and Brown skin
 - Is Plain and Competitive, and has Goodness as their ideal

 ### Organizations